If you would like to speak before our club, please email our Speakers Bureau Chairman Rick Buschart

 The Rotary Club of East Lake Sunrise would like to thank everyone who joined us last year.

-What a huge turnout with approximately 250 gorgeous cars & trucks, fantastic exhibitors, sponsors, community support, volunteers and so many spectators, all helping to raise thousands for charity.
+What a huge turnout with over 200 gorgeous cars & trucks, fantastic exhibitors, sponsors, community support, volunteers and so many spectators, all helping to raise thousands for charity.

 Helping the Community!

 The Rotary Club of East Lake Sunrise is proud to donate a dedicated tow vehicle to our friends at East Lake Fire Rescue for their new Marine 57 airboat, the only rescue airboat in Pinellas County.
 Thank you ELFR for all that you do to keep us safe!

 Thank you to our community partners in makeing our Texas Holdem tournament a big success!
 Over $2,000 raised for ELFR's Marine 57!